Introduction to Bash File

 Output:

 This is just an extension of the earlier methodology of reading a line from a file.
 Here we would need to take help of while loop in fulfilling the ask.
-What this code eventually does is to read the codes and store in the variableName.
-This variable now becomes handy to be operated on and this loop goes on till the end of the line or in other words, till the while loop is valid.
+This code eventually reads the codes and stores them in the variableName.
+This variable becomes handy to be operated on, and this loop goes on till the end of the line or until the while loop is valid.

 Code: